lakshya-chopra/quantum-computing/Quantum_Key_Distribution.md

   - QKD involves 2 parties that wish to exchange keys through a classical and quantum channel.
 The Quantum channel is required to send quantum states, which doesn't need to be secure, and can be implemented over fiber optic, and even over free space.
 **Quantum Channel* is one which transmits qubits, where the states O and 1 are attached to photons by **Polarization**(incase of a fibre optic channel).

  - In Discrete Variable QKD, quantum info is encoded into DVs and binary data are measured by *single photon detectors* to extract the received quantum states.
 Here, the information is directly encoded into the polarization or phase state of the transmitted photon.
+(QM allows transfer of single photons).
 - In Continuous Var QKD, the wave nature of light is utilised, and quantum info is encoded into the amplitude and phase of a *coherent* laser and is measured using **Homodyne detectors**.
 - ![image](https://github.com/lakshya-chopra/quantum-computing/assets/77010972/d4bca1ac-3e49-459b-8bc1-bf4b730b3794)
 - ![Source: Science Direct](https://github.com/lakshya-chopra/quantum-computing/assets/77010972/08a756bd-a1c9-40a7-8da9-8f6b7f38b03b)